szz-dvl/JSLoader/README.txt

   - Editor Buttons to top bar?
   - Add binded site to group in group creation?
+  - Prevent context menu on extension windows ???

 - Issues:
   - Computed "src" attributes won't display in extension pages (Any workarround)
   - Blank windows.
 Resize needed to render.
   - Opening page action from shortcut command fails with: "pageAction.openPopup may only be called from a user input handler"
+  - Downloaded files will allways be named "download".

 - Finally:
   - Style everything up!